- About Us

-*NOTE: Many of the definitions below have been simplified for those to whom this is all new.
-Many of these terms can get highly complex and even scientific.
+*NOTE: Many of the definitions below have been simplified for those to whom this is all brand new information.
+Many of these terms can easily become highly complex, nuanced, and even scientific.
 Some may argue that simplifying does a disservice to those who use these identities.
 Please understand what is described below as imperfect, introductory-level definitions.
 We invite you to research these terms further.

 Bisexuality – the capacity to form attraction of a sexual or romantic nature toward men and women.
 Similar to ‘bisexuality’ is Pansexuality; this term avoids binary language (men/women); it is the capacity to form attraction toward more than one gender.

 Transgender – those whose sense of personal identity and gender does not correspond with the sex declared at their birth; colloquially understood as being ‘born in the wrong body’ or ‘assigned the wrong sex at birth.’
+Those who feel at odds with their bodies/gender is called “gender dysphoria,” which means “a condition where a person experiences discomfort or distress because there is a perceived mismatch between their biological sex and gender identity.”
 Some choose to undergo sex reassignment surgery or take hormones, but this is not expected of all.
 Those who desire medical assistance to transition from one sex to another *may* identify as transsexual.
 There are several variations to the usage of the term ‘transgender’ and special care should be taken to respect an individual’s use of the term, or variations of it, as they self-identify (like genderqueer).
 Sometimes a transgender person changes their name and chooses specific pronouns as part of their gender transition.
 Their former name is referred to as their “dead name.”